KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 as parallels to **Aion**,
 not to **Zenon**.

-Where this chapter and chapter 1
+Where this chapter and Chapter 1
-describe souls passing beyond into **Zenon**,
+speak of essences saturating into **Zenon**,
-or remembering the way of return
+or remembering the silence beyond origin,
-to the silent source,
 those passages preserve their veracity
-when read as articulation
+when read as relational articulations
-of the **conditionless fact**
+from the standpoint of the saturating essence —
-that nothing was ever apart from **Zenon**
-to begin with —
+not as claims about **Zenon** in itself,
-not as a contemplative-attainment pathway,
+and not as a contemplative-attainment pathway,
 which the synthesis-requirement structurally precludes
 for all subtractive approaches.